On Tools

 Extension & Reliability

-Everyone knows the adage about how civilization advances by extending the number of things we can do without having to think about the doing.
-Tools are the vehicle for this extension.
+Most know Whitehead’s nomic: “civilization advances by extending the number of things we can do without having to think about it”.
+Well, tools are the vehicle for this extension.
+They encapsulate and compress the thought it took to make them so those thoughts can stack with others into something greater.

-This is Extension.
+This is “Extension”.
 By stacking destinations instead of trips, you cook with gas instead of kindling.
-You get the most out of yourself.
+You get the most out of yourself and of what you’re capable.
 Extension also means that tools can transform our limited human-bounded input into other domains, allowing us to manipulate things usually out of our existential reach.

 And Extension only works if the tools around you can reliably do what they should.
 This is why we humans prefer what we know.
 Those tools we’ve used which have worked for us in the past.
-New tools are often scary mostly because we’ve never tried to use them before.
+New tools are often avoided because we’ve never reliably used them before.

 New Tools & Invention

-Creating a new tool or using a tool to invent something new all together is truly the pinnacle of human accomplishment.
-The best tools get passed down through so many generations it’s as if they’ve always been there.
+Creating a new tool or using a tool to invent something new all together is truly the pinnacle of human ability.
+The best tools get passed down through so many generations.
+It’s as if they’ve always been there.
 Their origins are so intertwined with human history that whole conspiracy theories get written about how they may have gotten here.

-The best tools change the environment around us so well that it has no choice but to submit to our will.
+The best tools change the environment around us so well that it has no choice but to submit to the will of the user.
 Now this may seem like hyperbole, but remember that lifeforms co-evolve with their environment.
 So to permanently change our environment is to in fact copilot evolution with Life itself.
+Copilots of creation.

 Final Thoughts

 This is as far as I can take the importance of tools for now.
-If using God’s paintbrush isn’t enough for you, then by all means continue to ignore the tools around you.
+If the ability to use God’s paintbrush isn’t enough for you, then by all means continue to ignore the tools around you and the infinity of tools you’re able to create.
 Continue to act powerless when challenging situations arise and you can’t meet them.
 Tools are the only tools you have.
 Choose wisely.